TOUR DESCRIPTIONS:

 ** NEW **

-FAR WEST 70s — THE APTHORP, THE ANSONIA, AND THE RIVER
+FAR WEST 70s — THE ANSONIA, THE APTHORP AND THE ARCONIA

 The far West 70s of the Upper West Side long exhibited a pull between opposing identities.